mas4ji/ajiscraper/README.md

 ![Ajiscraper Screenshot](https://github.com/mas4ji/ajisec/blob/main/image%20(21).png)

-Proyek ini dirancang untuk melakukan scraping link media sosial dari situs web dan memeriksa apakah ada link yang rusak.
-Anda dapat menggunakannya untuk menemukan link ke profil media sosial seperti Facebook, Instagram, Twitter, LinkedIn, dan YouTube dari situs web.
-Alat ini akan membantu dalam menemukan dan menangani broken links (link yang rusak) dari situs web.
+This project is designed to scrape social media links from websites and check for broken links.
+You can use it to find links to social media profiles such as Facebook, Instagram, Twitter, LinkedIn, and YouTube from websites.
+This tool will help in identifying and handling broken links on websites.

-## Fitur
+## Features

-- Scraping link media sosial dari satu atau banyak situs web.
+- Scrapes social media links from one or multiple websites.
-- Mendukung platform media sosial utama: Facebook, Instagram, Twitter, LinkedIn, YouTube.
+- Supports major social media platforms: Facebook, Instagram, Twitter, LinkedIn, YouTube.
-- Output dapat disimpan dalam file teks.
+- Output can be saved in a text file.
-- Memeriksa apakah link media sosial tersebut berfungsi dengan baik atau rusak.
+- Checks whether the social media links are working or broken.
-- Mudah digunakan untuk kebutuhan bug hunting dan analisis web.
+- Easy to use for bug hunting and web analysis purposes.

-## Instalasi Manual
+## Manual Installation

-Ikuti langkah-langkah berikut untuk menginstal dan menjalankan proyek ini secara manual:
+Follow the steps below to install and run this project manually:

 1. **Clone repositori**: